MCP Servers

 • Glue AI acts as the MCP client, sending requests.

-• The connected application must expose an MCP server, which receives and responds to those requests.
+• The connected application have an MCP server, which receives and responds to those requests.

 Types of MCP Servers